google-marketing-solutions/video-exclusion-toolbox/docs/deployment.md

 ## Google Sheet

 Open your copy of the Google Sheet.
-This is what you'll be using to configure the YouTube Ads Toolbox solution.
+This is what you'll be using to configure the Video Exclusion Toolbox solution.

 There are notes in the Sheet that contain instructions for how to set this up.